-- Mold is present throughout the year, but can be more prevalent in the fall and winter when the weather is cooler and more humid.
+- Mold is present throughout the year but can be more prevalent in the fall and winter.
+During these seasons, the weather is cooler and more humid.

-- Dust mites are present year-round, but their allergens can be more prevalent in indoor environments.
+- Dust mites are present all year, but their allergens can be more prevalent in indoor environments.

 Note that predicting allergy season is not an exact science.
 Timing the likely peak season of allergies in Washington State can depend on weather conditions and other factors.

 Pollen count is a measure of the amount of pollen in the air.
 It is calculated as the number of pollen grains per cubic meter of air.
 A high pollen count might be over 120 grains/m3.
 This information is very useful to help plan activities to avoid times of high pollen concentrations in the air.
 They might also decide to take allergy medication proactively to head off allergy attacks.

 During allergy season, local news channels, meteorological offices, and websites report the area’s pollen count on a daily basis.
 A lot of different factors like wind speed, rain, and temperature fluctuations can all affect pollen count.
 If you have severe allergies, pollen levels are something to take note of on a daily basis.

 How Can You Be Tested for Allergies?